-And, of course, lighting is the most important factor in dressing up a tent.
+Lighting: Lighting is the most important factor in dressing up a tent.
 Many tent companies carry a limited selection of fixtures built specifically for their tents, while specialty lighting companies can really take it to the next level.
 Of course, the price range for this upgrade changes drastically depending on your choice, from $50 to $500.

 When to Book

 Tent availability depends on the date you’ve chosen for your wedding.
 During the busiest months, you’ll want to reserve your tent as soon as possible, as last-minute plans may mean the tent company is completely sold out.

 Get a quote and discuss the equipment you’ll need as soon as you’ve chosen your date, even if it’s just in case of bad weather.
 Chances are, you'll need to pay a nonrefundable or partially non-refundable deposit to hold the tent, and most tent companies need to know if you’ll be using the tent 24 hours before they’re scheduled to install.

 Check With Your Venue

 Before you book your venue, it's important to determine if you need a tent.
 But even further, it's important to confirm you're able to bring in a tent and have it on site.
 Start by asking your venue the following questions: